contagon/handbook/handbook/9-relief-society.md

 * Serve on the ward council.
 She serves as (1) a member of the council who helps address needs in the ward and find solutions and (2) a representative of the Relief Society (see [7.6.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/7-councils-in-the-church?lang=eng¶=title_number10-p29#title_number10)).
 * Lead the Relief Society’s efforts to participate in the work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 * Organize and oversee the service of ministering sisters.
 Coordinate ministering assignments with the elders quorum presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See [chapter 21](21-ministering.md).
-* Under the direction of the bishop, counsel with adult members of the ward about matters other than those that are the bishop’s responsibility, such as worthiness, abuse, and approval to use fast-offering funds.
-See [CounselingResources.ChurchofJesusChrist.org](https://providentliving.churchofjesuschrist.org/leader/ministering-resources).
+* Under the bishop’s guidance, counsel with adult members of the ward.
+Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
+See [Counseling Resources](https://www.churchofjesuschrist.org/study/manual/counseling-resources?lang=eng).
 * With the elders quorum presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3](8-elders-quorum.md#823-inviting-all-to-receive-the-gospel) and [9.2.3](9-relief-society.md#923-inviting-all-to-receive-the-gospel)).
 * With the elders quorum presidency, help lead temple and family history work in the ward (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
 * Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married (see [14.3.3.2](14-single-members.md#14332-elders-quorum-and-relief-society-counselors-assigned-to-young-single-adults)).